jnovembre/BSD-QBio/docs/index.md

 ## Installing R and the R packages

+We will use [R](https://www.r-project.org) in most of the workshops and tutorials.

 + **Install R.** Go to
 [this page](https://posit.co/download/rstudio-desktop/) and follow instructions there to download and install R for your computing